HubRise/website/content/apps/catalog-manager/en/connect-hubrise.md

 ---

 **IMPORTANT NOTE:** If you do not have a HubRise account yet, register on our [Signup Page](https://manager.hubrise.com/signup).
 It only takes a minute!
-For more information on HubRise, see our online Help section [Getting Started](/docs/get-started).

 ---